Behavioral sink: Experiments

 Calhoun retired from NIMH in 1984, but continued to work on his research results until his death on September 7, 1995.

-Explanation
+Analysis

-The specific voluntary crowding of rats to which the term "behavioral sink" refers is thought to have resulted from the earlier involuntary crowding: individual rats became so used to the proximity of others while eating that they began to associate feeding with the company of other rats.
+The specific voluntary crowding of rats to which the term behavioral sink refers is thought to have resulted from the earlier involuntary crowding: individual rats became so used to the proximity of others while eating that they began to associate feeding with the company of other rats.
 Calhoun eventually found a way to prevent this by changing some of the settings and thereby decreased mortality somewhat, but the overall pathological consequences of overcrowding remained.